 Solomon: "A good name is better than precious wealth."

-I hold both an honor's
+I hold an honor's

 Scotia Canada).
 The honor's thesis treated of a comparison between pre- and